RG9n/RG9n.github.io/write-ups/hackpark.md

 ## Task 3:  Compromise the machine

-**1) Now you have logged into the website, are you able to identify the version of the BlogEngine?
+**1) Now you have logged into the website, are you able to identify the version of the BlogEngine?**

 Let's go ahead and log in to our admin account we compromised on the site and try to find the version of BlogEngine being used.

-Immediately we see that we set off some red flags with our attempted XSS comments in the "LATEST COMMENTS" section.
+* Immediately we see that we set off some red flags with our attempted XSS comments in the "LATEST COMMENTS" section.

-Let's go ahead and click to delete them all.
+* Let's go ahead and click to delete them all.
 We see this didn't work because comments have to be approved by an admin.

-Now let's go ahead and look at the plugins.
+* Now, let's look at the plugins.
 Create a txt file and list them all along with their version incase we get locked out.

-Finally, we can navigate to the **About section and find the Version along with some other information.
+* Finally, we can navigate to the **About section and find the Version along with some other information.**

 ```
 Your BlogEngine.NET Specification